navasti/post-management-vue/README.md

 ## Getting Started

-Install node_modules in main folder with server and client folder with vue app
+Install node_modules in main folder with the server and in vue folder with the app
 ```
 npm install
 ```

 In config.js (server/routes/api/config.js) file change path to your own MongoDB Collection.\
-If not familiar with database visit mongoose documentation https://docs.mongodb.com/guides/server/drivers/
+If not familiar with mongo visit official website with documentation https://docs.mongodb.com/guides/server/drivers/

 Run the server
 ```